Some people are just impossible to shop for. Maybe they already have everything, or maybe they have everything they

 For the audiophile or hipster on your gift list, it’s hard to go wrong with a vintage vinyl player.

 Modern record players make a fun gift for people who enjoy gadgets.
-For an affordable option, check out this vintage Bluetooth turntable with vinyl to MP3 recording from Victrola.
-Or go a little higher-end with this fully automatic, die-cast aluminum turntable from Audio-Technica.
+You can opt for a vintage-style Bluetooth turntable or go a little higher-end with a fully automatic modern record player.
+The choice is yours.

 Add to the gift by including a vinyl version of your recipient’s favorite album.